 How lithium works

 Lithium works by decreasing abnormal activity in the brain.
-Once you start taking lithium, it can take 6-8 weeks to take full effect.
+Once you start taking lithium, it can take 1-3 weeks or longer to start working.

 Benefits of lithium